-Carrie Underwood Shows Off Post-Baby Body In Double High-Slit Dress 3-Months After Giving Birth
+Carrie Underwood Shows Off Post-Baby Body In Double High-Slit Dress 3 Months After Giving Birth

-Carrie Underwood is proving that she’s looking just as stunning as ever a mere 3-months after giving birth to her second child with husband Mike Fisher.
+Carrie Underwood is proving that she’s looking just as stunning as ever a mere three months after giving birth to her second child with husband Mike Fisher.
 The country superstar returned to where it all began for her as she performed on the big American Idol Season 17 finale on May 19 while sporting a body-hugging dress/jumpsuit combo that featured not just one but two thigh-high slits.

 Performing her fun new single “Southbound” on the ABC reincarnation of the singing show – where she also got in a little interaction with judges Lionel Richie, Luke Bryan, and Katy Perry (who got up and danced with her) – Underwood proved that she’s been putting a whole lot of hard work into her post-baby body as she proudly flaunted her long and seriously toned legs.